-The Company intends to perform the following additional activities to mitigate the risk that the necessary Conflict Minerals in its in-scope products are benefiting armed groups in the DRC or its adjoining countries:
+The Company intends to perform the following additional activities to mitigate the risk that the necessary 3TG in its inscope products are benefiting armed groups in the DRC or its adjoining countries:

-- Provide continuing education for the Committee and Project Managers and other relevant personnel concerning developments affecting the Conflict Minerals Rule, market practice and the Program to enhance the effectiveness of the Program. - Encourage Suppliers that provided company level information for 2014 to provide product level information for 2015 through ongoing outreach with these Suppliers. - Engage with Suppliers that provided incomplete responses or that did not provide responses for 2014 to help ensure that they provide requested information for 2015. - Monitor and encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2014 that the source of Conflict Minerals was unknown or undeterminable. - Communicate to new suppliers the Company's sourcing expectations, including through the dissemination of the Policy to them.
-In addition, as new suppliers are on-boarded, work with these suppliers to ensure that they understand the requirements of the Conflict Minerals Rule and the OECD Framework.
+- Provide continuing education for the Committee and Project Managers and other relevant personnel concerning developments affecting the Conflict Minerals Rule, market practice and the Program to enhance the effectiveness of the Program. - Encourage Suppliers that provided company level information for 2017 to provide product level information for 2018 through ongoing outreach with these Suppliers. - Engage with Suppliers that provided incomplete responses or that did not provide responses for 2017 to help ensure that they provide requested information for 2018. - Communicate to new suppliers the Company's sourcing expectations, including through the dissemination of the Policy to them.
+In addition, as new suppliers are on-boarded, work with these suppliers to ensure that they understand the requirements of the Conflict Minerals Rule and the OECD Framework. - 7